 Research suggests that oxidative stress is the underlying cause of diabetes and associated complications.
 So, it is assumed that substances rich in antioxidants can reverse the damaging effects of oxidation and thus, help you deal with diabetes. ( 13,14,15,16,17)

 6) Amla benefits for heart health

 Amla contains many nutrients that promote heart health, including antioxidants and potassium.
-Studies showed that purified extracts from Amla act in a very precise way to break the cycle of oxidation, inflammation and Plaque formation that underlies atherosclerosis and its disastrous consequences.
-Amla also helps in reducing total cholesterol and LDL(bad cholesterol) in our body.
+Studies showed that purified extracts from Amla act in a very precise way to break the cycle of oxidation, inflammation, and Plaque formation that underlies atherosclerosis and its disastrous consequences.
+Amla also helps in reducing total cholesterol and LDL(bad cholesterol) in our bodies.
 (18,19,20,21,22)

 7) Amla Benefits for Brain health

 Berries with their antioxidant and anti-inflammatory properties are potent food in terms of protecting the brain.
 Regular intake of amla improves cognitive function, increases concentration and memory.
 It protects the nerve cells from free radical damage and provides proper blood supply to the brain.
 Polyphenols and fiber present in amla lower the risk of age-related neurodegenerative diseases like Alzheimer’s or dementia.

 One of the main reasons behind degenerative brain diseases is an iron overload in the cells.
 High levels of iron, in turn, creates more free radicals, which damages the cell.
 The citric acid present in amla blocks the accumulation of iron in the cells and reduces the risk of Alzheimer’s disease and brain stroke if consumed regularly.
 (23,24,25,26)